Polynomial Bounds for the Grid-Minor Theorem: Preliminaries

-However, we need a stronger result: given a set $\tset$ of terminals, that are $\alpha$-well-linked in $G$, we would like to find a large subset $\tset'\subset \tset$, such that $\tset'$ is {\bf node-well-linked} in $G$.
+The above claim gives a way to boost the well-linkedness of a given set $\tset$ of terminals to $1/2$-well-linkedness.
+This type of argument has been used before extensively, usually under the name of the ``grouping technique''~\cite{ANF,CKS, RaoZhou, Andrews, Chuzhoy11}.
+However, we need a stronger result: given a set $\tset$ of terminals, that are $\alpha$-well-linked in $G$, we would like to find a large subset $\tset'\subseteq \tset$, such that $\tset'$ is {\bf node-well-linked} in $G$.
 The following theorem allows us to achieve this, generalizing a similar theorem for edge-disjoint routing in~\cite{ANF}.
-The proof appears in the Appendix.
+The proof\footnote{Some of our theorems on well-linked sets including this one appear to have alternate proofs via tangles and related matroids from graph minor theory \cite{graphminorsx}; this was suggested to us by a reviewer.
+However, it is unclear whether the alternate proofs yield polynomial-time algorithms.} appears in the Appendix.